RMITLibrary/easy_cite/markdown/ieee.md

 - In your writing, you must acknowledge each author or source of information (whether print or online) either by **paraphrasing** or using a direct quote.

-- References that are cited in-text MUST appear as a number within square brackets, and need to come before any punctuation with a space before the bracket.
+- References that are cited in-text must appear as a number within square brackets, and placed before any punctuation with a space before the bracket [5].

-- Numbered references used in-text MUST start at [1] and continue in **ascending** order within the body of the work.
+- Numbered references used in-text start at [1] and continue in **ascending** order within the body of the work.
-Once a source has been cited and allocated a reference number, the same reference number MUST be used throughout the body of a work if it’s referred to multiple times.
+Once a source has been cited and allocated a reference number, the same reference number must be used throughout the body of a work if it’s referred to multiple times.

+- List all multiple citations in ascending numerical order e.g. [1], [5], [6]-[8] or as [1,5], [6-8].

 - Numbered citations may be treated grammatically as footnote numbers in the text e.g. As demonstrated by Smith [5] . . .
 OR, For further details, see [1], [5], [7].

 - Numbered citations may also be treated as nouns in the text e.g. According to [7] . . .
-OR, As mentioned in [4], [5], [6]-[8] . . . (note the use of the **en dash** symbol ‘–’ between a source range).
+OR, As mentioned in [4], [5], [6]-[8].

-- The **en-dash** symbol should be used between a source range e.g. [6]-[8].
-The en-dash is wider than the hyphen and can be typed by holding down **Alt + 0150** on the numeric keypad.

-- List all multiple citations in ascending numerical order e.g. [1], [5], [6]-[8] or as [1,5], [6-8].
+- Use a dash between source range eg. [6]-[8] and include the dash outside of the brackets.

-- It is NOT necessary to mention either the author(s) or dates of any work cited in-text.
+- It is **not** necessary to mention either the author(s) or dates of any work cited in-text.

 - If referring to authors in the body of the text, then all author family names must be listed up to **two** authors.
 If there are **three or more** authors, then cite only the family name of the first author followed by **et al.** for the first and subsequent citations.

-- When directly quoting, that is using the exact words that an author has used, you must enclose the quote in double quotation marks “ ” and allocate a citation number along with the page number(s) in square brackets.
+- When directly quoting, that is using the exact words that an author has used, enclose the quote in double quotation marks “ ” and allocate a citation number along with the page number(s) in square brackets [5, p.74].

 - In your writing, **acronyms** should be written out in full the first time referred to, followed by the acronym in parentheses.
 For subsequent occurrences, the use of the acronym is acceptable.
 See the **Abbreviations** section for more details.

 #### Paraphrasing
-Paraphrasing is when you are expressing the ideas of the author(s) in your own words.
+Paraphrasing is when you express the ideas of the author(s) in your own words.
 When paraphrasing, it’s acceptable to include only the citation as a number in square brackets, or as a number along with the author’s family name as part of your sentence.

 *Note: When paraphrasing, the citation details can be placed at the beginning, middle or end of a sentence.*